 From Christmas in July to the blessing of truffle dogs as winter’s most exciting ingredient makes its way into our diet; winter brings with it an abundance of rugged-up, stomach-satisfying events around the country to warm your heart and soul…

-The Blessing of the Dogs and the 10th anniversary of the Truffle Festival, Canberra, ACT
+The Blessing of the Dogs and the Truffle Festival, Canberra, ACT

 From June through to August, Canberra becomes the truffle capital of Australia.
-The event kicks off with the ‘Blessing of the Truffle Dogs’ on 17 June, where the adorable dogs are celebrated in the hopes of a prosperous truffle hunting season.
+The event kicks off with a signature truffle hunt, and then the ‘Blessing of the Truffle Dogs’ on 16 June, where the adorable dogs are celebrated in the hopes of a prosperous truffle hunting season.
 For your $132 ticket you get to meet the dogs, join in a live truffle hunt and enjoy a country-style feast – with plenty of truffle, of course.

-2018 is the 10-year anniversary of the Truffle Festival, and brings with it a calendar full of events over winter highlighting the rare black winter truffle.
+Going on 11 years, this year’s Truffle Festival brings with it a calendar full of events over winter highlighting the rare black winter truffle.

-The ultimate winter festival, you won’t find a place filled with cosier nooks and delicious wine than Canberra, as they continue the celebration of what has become a major tourism draw card over the winter months – and it’s been kicked up a considerable notch in 2018.
+The ultimate winter festival, you won’t find a place filled with cosier nooks and delicious wine than Canberra, as they continue the celebration of what has become a major tourism draw card over the winter months.

 From truffle degustations, to delicious truffle-infused menus, the festival now also boasts cooking schools, markets, wineries, breweries, cafes, restaurants and the celebrated truffle growers themselves – putting on a range of incredible experiences.
 Fancy trying truffle-infused beer at BentSpoke Brewing Co, anyone?